damianhakert/damianhakert.github.io/source/_posts/2016-03-17-sponsorship-update.markdown

 ## Sponsorship in areas of low opportunity

 In other news, we are also sponsoring events which have a great impact at a local level.
-It's part of our [strategy] sponsor initiatives in countries that have low opportunity, and which have less access to funding.
+It's part of our [strategy] to sponsor initiatives in countries that have low opportunity, and less access to funding.
 Since we're a distributed company, it also means we can send colleagues to participate in these events.